arislam-cs28/ult-writer-materials/README.md

 ---

 ### The Writer-Coaster
 It might be 3PM when you're writing, it might be 3AM!
 Be sure to always have your cup of coffee, tea, whatever it is on hand, or... on this fancy little coaster!
 With book decals and swirling, floral motifs, it's perfect for you to drown in your little writer world.
+The design, though intricate, has little warping when used.
+It works substantially well with any liquid ranging from piping hot to freezing cold.

 #### Print Settings
 - No supports